-The following blog is the first in a joint thought leadership series in collaboration with Supply Chain Matters.
+This blog marks the beginning of a joint thought leadership series in collaboration with Supply Chain Matters.

-- Supply chain management teams needing to focus on Adaptation, Realignment and Response to continued economic uncertainty, geopolitical forces and added supply chain related disruptions.
+- Supply chain management teams must focus on Adaptation, Realignment, and Response due to ongoing economic uncertainty, geopolitical factors, and supply chain disruptions.

-- Reinforces movements to instill more direct control of supply and production networks including domestic sourcing or nearshoring of key materials, components or production.
+- The movement towards more direct control of supply and production networks, including domestic sourcing and nearshoring.

-- Targeting more managed-scope transformation of supply chain tactical and operational planning processes with quicker time-to-value, and added productivity and efficiency benefits.
+- Targeting managed-scope transformations of supply chain tactical and operational planning for quicker time-to-value and increased productivity.

 Changing Dimensions of Production Capacity Planning and Scheduling